 When you join a mountain bike tour you will see amazing mountain views and even pass through rural villages.

 Assuming you aren’t traveling with your own mountain bike, you’ll have to join a tour.
 This particular tour with the company CHAKINANIPERU Mountain Bike Adventures is the most popular choice and is pretty reasonable considering that it includes your equipment as well as a guide to show you around to all of the best spots!

 5. Day trip to Pastoruri Glacier

 This glacier is one of the last glaciers remaining in the tropical area of South America.
 And although it sits at 16,400 feet (5,000 meters) above sea level, it is losing volume quickly.
 In fact, it is predicted to be completely gone one day, so you need to go now!

 Pastoruri Glacier is located in Huascaran National Park.
 The only way to get there from Huaraz is by taxi or organized tour.
 Full-day group tours such as this one are really cheap and typically cost less than $30 USD.
 If you would prefer a more private experience, this private tour is a good option, but it will cost you a lot more!

 There are many affordable hostels and hotels in Huaraz, in fact, Huaraz was the cheapest place for accommodation that we found in Peru!

 El Jacal is a guest house with a mountain view that delivers comfort to its guests.
-This family-owned guesthouse has a personal touch in a good location with an amazing included breakfast.
-Rooms start at about $40 USD per night.
+This family-owned guesthouse has a personal touch in a good location with a fantastic included breakfast.
+Rooms start at about $32 USD per night.